Uminosachi/inpaint-anything/README.md

 ## Auto-saving images

 * The inpainted image will be automatically saved in the folder that matches the current date within the `outputs` directory.
-* If you would also like to save the segmented images, run the Python script with the following argument:

 ## Development